Joel Bervell

-Joel Bervell (/dʒoʊˈɛlbɛrˈvɛl/; born June 1, 1995) is a Ghanaian-American medical doctor, social media content creator, and advocate for health equity.
-He is known for his work debunking racial biases in medicine and educating audiences about health misinformation, primarily through platforms such as TikTok and Instagram.
+Joel Bervell (/dʒoʊˈɛlbɛrˈvɛl/) is a Ghanaian-American physician, social media content creator, and advocate for health equity.
+He is known for his work highlighting racial biases in medicine and educating audiences about health misinformation, primarily through platforms such as TikTok and Instagram.

 Early life and education

 Bervell was born in Richmond, British Columbia, Canada, to Ghanaian immigrant parents and raised in Mukilteo, Washington.
 He attended Yale University, earning a bachelor's degree in Molecular Cellular Developmental Biology.
-He later completed a Master's in Medical Science at Boston University, and enrolled at the Elson S. Floyd College of Medicine at Washington State University, where he graduated with a Doctor of Medicine degree.
+He later completed a Master's in Medical Science at Boston University, and enrolled at the Elson S. Floyd College of Medicine at Washington State University, where he graduated with a Doctor of Medicine degree in 2025.

 Career

 Bervell gained prominence during medical school by using social media to highlight racial disparities and biases within the healthcare system.
 His TikTok videos focus on topics related to racial disparities and health misinformation, particularly those affecting minority populations.
+Examples of racial biases in medicine that he publicized included pulse oximeter levels, spirometry, and the GFR equation.

 In 2021, Bervell was named one of TikTok's "Changemakers" and received the MACRO x TikTok Black Creatives Grant, which awarded $50,000 to ten Black creators to support their content development.
 Bervell's work has been featured by major media outlets such as The New York Times and Vox, where he shared strategies on how patients can advocate for themselves in medical settings.
 In 2024, Bervell was named a TED Fellow in recognition of his work promoting equitable healthcare education.

 Media projects

 In collaboration with YouTube Health, Bervell co-created and hosts The Doctor Is In, an animated series designed to introduce children to medical careers and encourage diverse representation in healthcare.
 The show focuses on encouraging diverse representation in healthcare professions.

+Bervell also hosts The Dose, a podcast produced by The Commonwealth Fund that presents fresh ideas, new perspectives, and compelling conversations about where healthcare is headed.

+In addition to podcast work, Bervell hosts Myth or Medicine?, a series on MS NOW's streaming platform (formerly MSNBC) in which he addresses health misinformation and debunks medical myths.